swiftlang/swift-evolution/proposals/0066-standardize-function-type-syntax.md

 ```

 The author is unconvinced by the claims that requiring parentheses on the
-`transform` parameter.
+`transform` parameter unacceptably reduce readability.
 Consider:

  * Many higher order functions are generic, which mean that they often take
-   long names like "Element" (where the parens do not add much clutter), or
+   long names like `Element` (where the parens do not add much clutter), or
-   an excessively short name (e.g. "T") where the parentheses add structure.
+   an excessively short name (e.g. `T`) where the parentheses add structure.

- * The claims of "parentheses blindness" are a possible issue, but they are
+ * The claims of "parentheses blindness" are a possible issue, but they help
-   no worse than the similar issue of "arrow blindness" as demonstrated by the
+   offset the similar issue of "arrow blindness", as demonstrated by the
    example above.

 Further, the declaration of a higher order functions is very rare (use of one is
 much more common, and is unaffected by this proposal), so it is not worth
 deploying sugar to syntax optimize.
+If Swift 1 required parentheses on
+function types, we would almost certainly reject a proposal to syntax optimize
+them away.